-This handbook provides information about the Honors in the Major (HITM) program at Florida State University (FSU), and shares outcomes rubrics that students and faculty may use throughout the HITM experience to collaboratively assess the student's performance, growth, and accomplishment.
-The guide begins by explaining the purpose of and eligibility criteria for HITM.
-It then moves into a breakdown of the general types of honors undergraduate research projects, followed by an explanation of the two main HITM requirements, paperwork submission deadlines, and HITM thesis credit hour registration details.
-Institutional Review Board reviews and resources are addressed, and the roles and responsibilities of HITM students, thesis directors, and supervisory committees are articulated.
-Frequently asked questions and undergraduate research resources are included at the end.
+This handbook provides information about the Honors in the Major (HITM) program at Florida State University (FSU), and shares rubrics that students and faculty may use throughout the HITM experience to collaboratively assess the student's performance.
 After consulting this handbook, students and faculty should feel free to contact the faculty honors liaison in the student's major college, department, or program with additional questions.

-Purpose of the Honors in the Major Thesis
+Purpose of the Honors in the Major Project

-Honors in the Major is a scholarly experience for students to incorporate knowledge and skills learned throughout their undergraduate career into a signature senior project.
-Many colleges and departments of FSU participate in the HITM program, which is intended to encourage talented juniors and seniors to undertake significant independent and original scholarship as part of the undergraduate experience in a framework similar to that of a thesis-based master's degree program.
+Honors in the Major is a scholarly experience that allows students to incorporate knowledge and skills learned throughout their undergraduate career into a signature senior project.
+The program is intended to encourage talented juniors and seniors to undertake significant independent and original scholarship as part of the undergraduate experience in a framework similar to that of a thesis-based master's degree program.

 Faculty mentorship is integral to the HITM experience.
-Students assemble and work with a faculty committee to select a topic, develop a prospectus, complete a written document based on their original scholarship or creative project, and orally defend their project before their committee.
-Working with faculty helps students develop relationships that foster their growth as researchers, practitioners, and future professionals in their field.
+Students assemble and work with a faculty committee to select a topic, develop a prospectus, complete a written document based on their original scholarship or creative project, and defend their project orally before their committee.
+Working closely with faculty helps students develop professional relationships that foster their growth as researchers, practitioners, and future professionals in their field.

-Completion of the HITM program is recognized by the distinction of graduating "With Honors," as designated on the transcript.
-A student who completes an HITM thesis project not only demonstrates high achievement in their major, but also positions themselves strongly for success in post-graduate opportunities like graduate school, professional school, fellowships, and careers.
+Students who complete the HITM program are recognized by the distinction of graduating "With Honors," which is designated on the transcript at the degree level.
+A student who completes an HITM project demonstrates high achievement in their major and positions themselves strongly for success in post-graduate opportunities like graduate school, professional school, fellowships, and careers.